| | | | | | | | | |

 • Palak paneer without onion and garlic is perfect for Jains or fasting days when you need meals without onion and garlic.
 Skip both ingredients and add a pinch of asafoetida when frying off the powdered spices.
 The gravy will be slightly thinner, as it lacks the body of the onions.

 • Palak paneer without tomato is a simple adjustment.
-Leave out the tomato and replace it with a small spoon of yogurt to replace the sour flavor.
+Leave out the tomato and replace it with a small spoon of yoghurt to replace the sour flavour.

 Palak paneer spinach curry in a black kadai.